airbnb/lottie/docs/README.md

 ## Sample App

 You can build the sample app for Android yourself or download it from the [Play Store](https://play.google.com/store/apps/details?id=com.airbnb.lottie).
 The sample app includes some built in animations but also allows you to load an animation from internal storage or from a url.

+For Windows, you can get the [Lottie Viewer app](https://aka.ms/lottieviewer) to preview Lottie animation and codegen classes, and the [Lottie Samples app](https://aka.ms/lottiesamples) to get started with code samples and simple tutorials.

 ## Shipping something with Lottie?